There are more than 100 prominent waterfalls and cascades within the park boundaries. Get out and start checking them off your list.

-This popular waterfall is 2.15 miles round trip on a paved trail suitable for strollers.
+This popular waterfall is 2.6 miles round-trip.
+While it was initially paved in 1963 and a bridge was constructed in 1995, the trail is not suitable for strollers or wheelchairs because of wear from overuse.
 The trailhead is 3.8 miles west from the Sugarlands Visitor Center on your way to Cades Cove.
-This is the most visited area of the park so parking lots may be full on weekends and everyday during the summer.
+This is the most visited area of the park, so parking lots may be full on weekends and everyday during the summer.
 Want to avoid the hassle of parking?
 Take the Gatlinburg Trolley to the trailhead.
+Read more about Laurel Falls.

 Deep Creek's Three Waterfalls